cshep4/crypto-dot-com-exchange-go/README.md

 // SpotTradingAPI is a Crypto.com Exchange client for Spot Trading API. type SpotTradingAPI interface {
     // GetAccountSummary returns the account balance of a user for a particular token.
+    //
     // currency can be left blank to retrieve balances for ALL tokens.
+    //
     // Method: private/get-account-summary
     GetAccountSummary(ctx context.Context, currency string) ([]Account, error)
     // CreateOrder creates a new BUY or SELL order on the Exchange.
+    //
     // This call is asynchronous, so the response is simply a confirmation of the request.
+    //
     // The user.order subscription can be used to check when the order is successfully created.
+    //
     // Method: private/create-order
     CreateOrder(ctx context.Context, req CreateOrderRequest) (*CreateOrderResult, error)
     // CancelOrder cancels an existing order on the Exchange.
+    //
     // This call is asynchronous, so the response is simply a confirmation of the request.
+    //
     // The user.order subscription can be used to check when the order is successfully cancelled.
+    //
     // Method: private/cancel-order
     CancelOrder(ctx context.Context, instrumentName string, orderID string) error
     // CancelAllOrders cancels  all orders for a particular instrument/pair.
+    //
     // This call is asynchronous, so the response is simply a confirmation of the request.
+    //
     // The user.order subscription can be used to check when the order is successfully cancelled.
+    //
     // Method: private/cancel-all-orders
     CancelAllOrders(ctx context.Context, instrumentName string) error
+    // GetOrderHistory gets the order history for a particular instrument.
+    //
+    // Pagination is handled using page size (Default: 20, Max: 200) & number (0-based).
+    // If paging is used, enumerate each page (starting with 0) until an empty order_list array appears in the response.
+    //
+    // req.InstrumentName can be left blank to get open orders for all instruments.
+    //
+    // Method: private/get-order-history
+    GetOrderHistory(ctx context.Context, req GetOrderHistoryRequest) (*GetOrderHistoryResult, error)
     // GetOpenOrders gets all open orders for a particular instrument.
+    //
     // Pagination is handled using page size (Default: 20, Max: 200) & number (0-based).
+    //
     // req.InstrumentName can be left blank to get open orders for all instruments.
+    //
     // Method: private/get-open-orders
     GetOpenOrders(ctx context.Context, req GetOpenOrdersRequest) (*GetOpenOrdersResult, error)
     // GetOrderDetail gets details of an order for a particular order ID.
+    //
     // Method: private/get-order-detail
     GetOrderDetail(ctx context.Context, orderID string) (*GetOrderDetailResult, error)
 }